jennis0/monster-wizard/README.md

 `pip install -r requirements.txt`

 ## Foundry Spell/Image Setup (Optional)
 PDF2VTT will attempt to use existing spells, and to automatically pick images for actions and features using the existing foundry library.
-To enable this create a folder called 'foundry' at the top layer of the folder then:
+To enable this, create a folder called 'foundry' at the top layer of this directory then:
 - Use Mana's Compendium Importer to export any spell compendium you want to reference and store them in the foundry folder
-- Use the compendium importer to export any creature, item, or feature compendium you would like to use as references for images.
+- Use the compendium importer to export any creature, item, or feature compendiums you would like to use as references for images.
 These should be automatically picked up when you run the tool.

 ## Command Line Use